texfaq/texfaq.github.io/FAQ-unicode.md

 to 256 characters); Unicode characters may require several bytes, and the scheme may express a very large number of characters.

-For ''old-style'' applications (TeX or PDFTeX) to deal with Unicode input, the sequence of bytes to make up Unicode character are processed by a set of macros that deliver a glyph number in an appropriate font.
+For ''old-style'' applications (TeX or pdfTeX) to deal with Unicode input, the sequence of bytes to make up Unicode character are processed by a set of macros that deliver a glyph number in an appropriate font.
 The macros that read these bytes is complicated,